KEITH'S MOVIE NOTES

 Serenity

 Based on the Firefly series on TV.
 A "space western" in the broad sense, good struggling against bad.
-Adventure, substantial gore, some mysticism but good overall values.
+Adventure, substantial gore, some mysticism but good overall values with a surprise ending.

 Shawshank Redemption